-M. M. Kaufman was born Californian, but raised in Augusta, Georgia where she has recently returned many after years away in Decatur, Indonesia, NYC, and New Orleans.
+M. M. Kaufman was born Californian, but raised in Augusta, Georgia where she has recently returned after many years away in Atlanta, Indonesia, NYC, and New Orleans.
 She received her Bachelor of Arts degree from Agnes Scott College in 2012.
 While there she studied creative writing under Amber Dermont, Rachel Trousdale, and Natasha Trethewey.
 After graduation she traveled to the Maluku islands in Indonesia to teach English as a Fulbright Scholar.

 Kaufman earned her MFA in the University of New Orleans’ Creative Writing Workshop.
 While there she studied under M.O.
 Walsh, Fredrick Barton, Barb Johnson, Joanna Leake, and Carolyn Hembree.
 During this time she served as associate and then managing editor of Bayou Magazine.
 In 2017, she received an Honorable Mention for the Vassar Miller Poetry Award given by UNO.
 Upon graduation in 2018, she was awarded the Fredrick Barton Service Award for her work with Bayou Magazine.

 M. M. Kaufman has work published with and forthcoming from Slush Pile Magazine, Ellipsis, Memoir Mixtapes, Tuck Magazine, The Normal School, Hobart, Shift: A Journal of Literary Oddities, Metonym Journal, Sundog Lit, Orangeblush Zine, (mac)ro(mic), Our Name is Amplify, HAD: Hobart After Dark, Daily Drunk Magazine, Olney Magazine, The Miller Aud-cast, and forthcoming from Pine Hills Review.